-- 1. High School graduation or equivalent. - Completion with a "C" or better grade: Biology 4, Chemistry 1A or 2A, Biology 5, Mathematics 50 or higher.
+- 1. High School graduation or equivalent. - Completion with a "C" or better grade: Biology 4, Chemistry 1A or 2A, Biology 5, Mathematics 50 or higher. - 3.
+Eight hours observation in a clinical setting.

+Call (530) 741-6786 for an application packet which explains the admission criteria more fully.
 Students are also required to have specific immunizations, pass a drug screen and background check.
 (Criteria are subject to change each year.)
-Specific information and the application can be found on the website listed above.
+Specific information can be found on the website listed above.

 Additional graduation requirements which must be completed with a "C" or better grade for the A.S. degree and to complete program: English 1A, General Education (humanities), Psychology 1A, Math 52 (or higher).
-RADT 15A-15B (Medical terminology) or equivalent may be completed before entering the program.
+RADT 15A-15B (Medical terminology) may be completed before entering the program.